sebas77/Svelto.ECS/README.md

 ## Why using Svelto.ECS without Unity?
 The question is just for fun!
 There are so many c# game engines out there (Stride, Flax, Monogame, FlatRedBall, Evergine, UnrealCLR, UniEngine just to mention some) and Svelto.ECS is compatible with all of them!

+## Performance consideration

+Aside from resizing the database absolutely when necessary, all the Svelto operations are memory allocation free.
+Some containers may need to be preallocated (and then disposed) but those are already advanced scenarios.
+When using pure ECS (no EntityViewComponents) components are stored in native collections across all the platforms, which means gaining some performance from losing the managed memory checks.
+With pure ECS, iterating components is automatically cache-friendly.

 ## If you decide to use Svelto.ECS
 Svelto.ECS is an Open Source Project provided as it is, no support is guaranteed other than the help given on the Svelto Discord channel.
 Issues will be fixed when possible.
 If you decide to adopt Svelto.ECS, it's assumed you are willing to partecipate to the development of the product if necessary.

 ## Official Examples (A.K.A. where is the documentation?)
 Documentation is costly to mantain so check the highly documented and simple mini-examples.
 Please study them all regardless the platform you intend to use Svelto with.

 * **Mini Examples**: [https://github.com/sebas77/Svelto.MiniExamples](https://github.com/sebas77/Svelto.MiniExamples)